-By getting the answers to the above questions as well other questions you may have, you’ll get a better understanding of what’s stopping people from purchasing.
-It could be that they don’t understand what you do, or how easy it is to use.
-Knowing what all their concerns are, will help you create a better script.
+By getting the answers to the above questions as well as other questions you may have, you’ll get a better understanding of what’s stopping people from purchasing.
+It could be that they don’t understand what you do or how easy your product is to use.
+Knowing what all their concerns are will help you create a better script.

 Step #3: How to write a script

-Now that you have all of your potential customers objections, you can start writing your script.
-And when you are writing it, you need to answer all of those objections, or at least the important ones.
-You don’t want to create a script that is longer than 2 or 3 minutes.
+Now that you have all of your potential customers’ objections, you can start writing your script.
+When you are writing it, you need to answer all of those objections, or at least the important ones.
+You don’t want to create a script that is longer than 2-3 minutes.
 If it becomes too long, you’ll start to lose people.

 To explain how to write a script, I’m going to show you the order we used to create the Crazy Egg script.

 - Explain the problem – you have to carefully articulate the problem your potential customers are experiencing.
-For Crazy Egg, we explained how it is hard to understand why visitors are leaving your website.
-We then went on to show how Google Analytics doesn’t do this because in our survey a lot of potential customers thought Google Analytics does the same thing as Crazy Egg.
+For Crazy Egg, we explained that it is hard to understand why visitors are leaving your website.
+We then went on to show that Google Analytics doesn’t do this because in our survey, a lot of potential customers thought Google Analytics does the same thing as Crazy Egg.

-- Showoff your features – videos are visual for a reason.
-Show off your product or service and when showing it off, make sure you explain how specific features solve specific problems your potential customers are experiencing.
-With Crazy Egg we showed how features like the heat map gives you a visual representation of where people are clicking because our potential customers were looking for a solution that showed that.
+- Show off your features – videos are visual for a reason.
+Show off your product or service.
+When showing it off, make sure you explain how specific features solve specific problems your potential customers are experiencing.
+With Crazy Egg we showed that features like the heatmap gives you a visual representation of where people are clicking.
+We did it because our potential customers were looking for a solution like that.

-- Tell people to signup or buy – after you explain what your product or service does, you have to tell people to signup or buy it.
-During this process you need to answer any customer objections or concerns they have about signing up or buying.
-For example with Crazy Egg, people thought it was a bit pricy and they didn’t know how easy it was to use.
-In the video we told people that we offer a free trial and that you can get setup in less than 30 seconds.
+- Tell people to sign up or buy – after you explain what your product or service does, you have to tell people to sign up or buy it.
+During this process, you need to answer any customer objections or concerns they have about signing up or buying.
+For example, with Crazy Egg, people thought it was a bit pricy.
+Plus, they didn’t know how easy it was to use.
+In the video, we told people that we offer a free trial and that they can get set up in less than 30 seconds.

 - Answer any last objections – this is where you answer any last concerns a potential customer may have.
 For us, people wondered if Crazy Egg would slow down their site, if they could track secure pages or if it worked with flash sites.
-We answered all of the questions here… and if you aren’t sure what questions to answer, ask your support team what your frequently asked questions.
+We answered all of the questions here.
+If you are not sure what questions to answer, ask your support team what your frequently asked questions are.

-Your script won’t be perfect at first and it will take a few revisions before you get it just right.
-When you are writing it keep in mind that every 120 to 150 words is roughly a minute on video.
-You ideally want to keep your video less than 2 minutes.
+Your script won’t be perfect at first, and it will take a few revisions before you get it just right.
+When you are writing it, keep in mind that 120-150 words roughly translate into a minute of video.
+Ideally, you want to keep your video to less than 2 minutes.

-A voice over (audio recording) for a 2 minute script shouldn’t cost you more than a few hundred dollars.
+A voice-over (an audio narration of your video) for a 2-minute script shouldn’t cost you more than a few hundred dollars.
 I’ve found that Demo Duck and a lot of the popular explainer video companies use a professional by the name of Mike O’Brian.
 His rate is only a few hundred bucks.

 You can use him or anyone else you like.
 Or if you really want to save money, you can find someone on Craig’s List to do it for free or under $50.